hashicorp/learn-terraform-k8s-crd-openfaas/README.md

 $ echo 'yamldecode(file("cows.yaml"))' | terraform console
 ```

 Add a `kubernetest_manifest` resource for the showcow function.
-Pasted manifest
+The pasted
-will not be formatted correctly.
+manifest will not be formatted correctly.

 ```hcl
 resource "kubernetes_manifest" "openfaas_fn_showcow" {